MGDIS/core-ui/packages/mg-components/src/components/atoms/mg-button/readme.md

 A tooltip must be displayed on hover when the button only displays a non-explicit icon, and has no label.
 The tooltip must indicate the action of the button.

-A button that launches a potentially long process is disabled and displays a loader for the duration of the process.
+A button that launches a potentially long process is disabled and displays a loader for the duration of the process needs to use the `disable-on-click` attribute to ensure that the button is disabled when clicked.

 A button with undefined type in a form will natively have a [submit type](https://developer.mozilla.org/fr/docs/Web/HTML/Element/Button#attributs) and trigger form submission.
 So on non-submission buttons you need to explicitely set the type attribute as "button".